Frank Ilfman

-Haim Frank Ilfman (חיים פרנק אילפמן; born March 18, 1970) is an Israeli award-winning composer.
+Haim Frank Ilfman (חיים פרנק אילפמן; born March 18, 1970) is an Israeli composer.
+He has scored more than forty films and numerous television shows, as well as the fanfare for Legendary Entertainment.

+Early life and education

-He studied trombone and piano at the Jaffa Conservatorium of Music in Tel Aviv and as a young teenager was playing lead trombone with the Tel Aviv Dixieland Band.
+Ilfman studied trombone and piano at the Jaffa Conservatorium of Music in Tel Aviv and as a young teenager was playing lead trombone with the Tel Aviv Dixieland Band.
 He was eventually asked to leave the conservatorium for truancy.

 In 1984, during a visit to Berlin, Ilfman was introduced to German composer Klaus Doldinger, at that time was scoring The NeverEnding Story.
 A visit to the film’s recording sessions had a powerful impact on Ilfman, who henceforth committed himself to composing for films.

-He has scored more than forty films and numerous television shows, as well as the fanfare for Legendary Entertainment.

 Career

-Ifmans most known scores include the award-winning films Big Bad Wolves and Cupcakes, with scores performed by The London Metropolitan Orchestra at Air Studios.
+Ilfman's scores include the films Big Bad Wolves and Cupcakes, with scores performed by The London Metropolitan Orchestra at Air Studios.

-He has also scored May I Kill U?, a dark comedy, directed by BAFTA award winner Stuart Urban and starring Kevin Bishop; Mercenaries, directed by Paris Leonti, starring Robert Fucilla and Billy Zane; the three-part documentaries The Iraq War and Putin, Russia and the West for BBC and the film Bitter Seeds, directed by Micha Peled.
+He has also scored May I Kill U?, a dark comedy, directed by Stuart Urban and starring Kevin Bishop; Mercenaries, directed by Paris Leonti, starring Robert Fucilla and Billy Zane; the three-part documentaries The Iraq War and Putin, Russia and the West for BBC and the film Bitter Seeds, directed by Micha Peled.

-Frank Ilfman's latest works includes Ghost Stories and 68 Kill; the Danish thriller Robin and the film adaptation of the book The Etruscan Smile; the film's score was recorded at Air Studios in London and was performed by the London Metropolitan Orchestra.
+Ilfman's works includes Ghost Stories and 68 Kill; the Danish thriller Robin and the film adaptation of the book The Etruscan Smile; the film's score was recorded at Air Studios in London and was performed by the London Metropolitan Orchestra.

-Forthcoming films include Apples and Oranges and the romantic comedy Emotional Rescue.

-In 2008 Frank Ilfman was invited to join the European Film Academy and The British Academy of Film and Television Arts (BAFTA).
+In 2008 Ilfman was invited to join the European Film Academy and The British Academy of Film and Television Arts (BAFTA).